 (e) prescribe fees to be paid in respect of matters arising under or provided for or authorised under this Act and for the waiver or refund in whole or in part of any such fees.

-Schedule

-[Section 21(3)]

-Transitional
+Schedule — Transitional provisions

+[Heading amended by No. 36 of 2006 s.
+52.]

+[s.
+56]

+Division 1 — The appointed day

+[Heading amended by No. 36 of 2006 s.
+52.]

 1.

 Notwithstanding anything in section 21, a person who is employed as an employee on the appointed day who applies for registration as an employee at any time on or after the appointed day and is registered as an employee is entitled to have the days of continuous service with that employer preceding the date of his application included as days of service.